LukeTRyan/KrakenBrewing/KrakenBrewing/content/post/2020-08-21-raspberry-sour-berliner-weisse.md

 \- Adding more fruit (4kg) in a pureed form (wholesale) which contains 15% sugar.
 This will up the ABV so the grain bill will be lower than normal.

-\- Fruit addition will be added during primary to get a fresher flavour and remove cooked-flavours.
+\- Fruit addition will be added during primary/secondary to get a fresher flavour and remove cooked-flavours.

 \- A mesh bag will be used to catch the Raspberry particles and make kegging easier.

 \- Removing acidulated malt and upping the lactic acid addition to reach 4.2-4.5ph pre souring.

-\- Water profile will be Brisbane water with 2g calcium sulfate, 3g calcium chloride and 18ml of lactic acid
+\- Water profile will be Brisbane water with 2g calcium sulfate, 4g calcium chloride and 11ml of lactic acid to reach 4.4pH.

 **Raspberry Sour**